ThePhD/sol2/docs/source/tutorial/ownership.rst

 	lua["say"](keep_alive);

-Sol will not take ownership of raw pointers: raw pointers do not own anything.
-Sol will not delete raw pointers, because they do not (and are not supposed to) own anything:
+sol will not take ownership of raw pointers: raw pointers do not own anything. sol will not delete raw pointers, because they do not (and are not supposed to) own anything:

 .. code-block:: cpp